codama-idl/codama/packages/visitors/README.md

 ### `unwrapTypeDefinedLinksVisitor`

-This visitor replaces any `DefinedTypeLinkNode` matching the provided `NodeSelectors` with the actual `DefinedTypeNode` it points to.
+This visitor replaces any `DefinedTypeLinkNode` matching the provided `NodeSelectors` with the type of the `DefinedTypeNode` it points to, applying the `transforms` of the link on top of it.

 Contrary to the `unwrapDefinedTypesVisitor` though, it only replaces the requested `DefinedTypeLinkNodes` and does not remove the associated `DefinedTypeNode` from its `ProgramNode`.